-Kagetsu, a member of the Kouga tribe, is in the period of his life when he has to decide wich sex he wants to be.
-His feelings toward his sensei gets him to think seriously about it.
+Kagetsu, a member of the Kouga tribe, is in the period of his life when he has to decide which sex he wants to be.
+His feelings for his sensei causes him to think seriously about it.
 Kohryu, another member of the tribe, wants to convince Kagetsu of going back to live with the tribe, leaving his sensei behind.
 During that time, evil spirits are starting to threaten the village and both Kagetsu and his sensei.

 Over 10 years of watching anime and I thought I had seen the worst; Sadly, I was wrong.

 Let me say this first: I'm not disappointed because there was not even a kiss between the alleged couple.
 The reason why I gave this one such a low score, was the entire enjoyment I could get out of this, and it was close to none.

 Story was decent enough to keep me engaged for the two episodes this had to offer.
 However, for an adaptation, this anime was quite a rushed one (original manga had 14 volumes.. freaking FOURTEEN and all we got was an hour of poor animation).
 After this I kinda want to read the original though, just so see, if it's any better.